 On September 11, 1975, the City of Boston took possession of the land and the playground became part of the Boston parks system, administered by the Boston Parks and Recreation Department and known officially as the Clarendon Street Play Lot.
 It continues to have the active support of NABB’s Clarendon Street Playground Committee, which contributes to its general maintenance, upkeep, and renovation, and organizes various community events at the playground.

 Click here for an index to the deeds for the predecessor buildings at 260 Clarendon (99 Commonwealth) and 107 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 424, from Clarendon to Dartmouth.

 260 Clarendon (99 Commonwealth) (Demolished)

 The Hotel Hamilton at 260 Clarendon (99 Commonwealth) was designed by Ware and Van Brunt, architects, and built ca. 1869.
-It was one of the first apartment buildings in the Back Bay, and it was among the earliest buildings to have an elevator.
+It was the first apartment building in the residential portion of the Back Bay, and it was among the earliest buildings to have an elevator.